 All of the Group's defined benefit plans, except its multi-employer plans, are currently unfunded.
-The most recent actuarial valuation of the retirement and death benefit plans was as at March 31, 2017.
+The most recent actuarial valuation of the retirement and death benefit plans was as at March 31, 2020.
 A plan amendment at December 31, 2007 restricts exempt employees from joining the retirement and death benefit plans.
 As part of an implementation plan to assist with the transition of certain shipboard management to excluded positions, a further plan amendment was made during the year ended March 31, 2011.
 This amendment allows bargaining unit employees transferring to excluded positions to continue to be eligible for the retirement benefit, provided the transfer happened on or before December 31, 2013.
-The next scheduled valuation, expected to be received during the fiscal year ending March 31, 2021, will be as at March 31, 2020.
-The most recent actuarial valuation of the WCB obligation was as at March 31, 2023, will be as at March 31, 2022.
+The next scheduled valuation for the retirement and death benefit plans, expected to be received during the fiscal year ending March 31, 2024, will be as at March 31, 2023.
+The most recent actuarial valuation of the WCB obligation was as at March 31, 2019.
+The next scheduled valuation, expected to be received during the fiscal year ending March 31, 2023, will be as at March 31, 2022.

-During the year ended March 31, 2020, a net loss of \$0.1 million was recognized in OCI to reflect the actuarial valuation of the WCB obligation as at March 31, 2019.
+During the year ended March 31, 2021, the Group recognized a net loss of \$1.8 million in reserves, as amounts that will not be reclassified to net earnings in the future, reflecting the actuarial valuation for the retirement and death benefit plans as at March 31, 2020.

 Other b Other benefit plans

-Accrued benefit obligations 2020 2019
+Accrued benefit obligations 2021 2020

-Balance, beginning of year 22,583 24,299
+Balance, beginning of year 23,151 22,583

-Current service cost 1,547 1,362
+Current service cost 1,270 1,547

-Interest cost 916 974
+Interest cost 961 916

-Benefits paid (2,021) (4,052)
+Benefits paid (4,506) (2,021)

-Actuarial loss (note 20) 126 -
+Actuarial loss (note 21) 1,807 126

-Balance, end of year 23,151 22,583
+Balance, end of year 22,683 23,151